Custom-sized to your water test · Free estimates & diagnostics · 2-yr warranty · 32 Yrs Plumbing Experience · (480) 228-8282

 A regular softener removes calcium and magnesium via ion exchange and replaces them with sodium — that's how it produces 'soft' water that feels slippery.
 A salt-free conditioner uses TAC (Template-Assisted Crystallization) to convert the calcium and magnesium into microscopic harmless crystals that pass through your plumbing without sticking.
 Salt-free does not remove hardness — it prevents the scale damage hardness would cause.
 Glassware will still show some mineral spots, but pipes and water heaters are protected.

-Does the SP3 actually work?
+Does the salt-free conditioner actually work?
 Is it as good as a salt softener?

 Who should choose salt-free over a salt softener?

-The TAC media in the Scale Prep SP3 has an expected service life of 5-7+ years under typical conditions.
+The TAC media in the salt-free conditioner has an expected service life of 5-7+ years under typical conditions.
 Most homes never replace the media — they replace the whole system when it's time.
-Unlike salt softeners that need salt every month and resin replacement every 10-15 years, the SP3 has effectively zero ongoing maintenance other than an optional carbon pre-filter swap once a year for chlorinated city water.
+Unlike salt softeners that need salt every month and resin replacement every 10-15 years, the salt-free conditioner has effectively zero ongoing maintenance other than an optional carbon pre-filter swap once a year for chlorinated city water.

 Does the salt-free conditioner work on well water?

-The Scale Prep SP3 works on well water if iron stays below 0.4 ppm.
+The salt-free conditioner works on well water if iron stays below 0.4 ppm.
 Most Yavapai County wells fall within that range, but some don't.
-If your well water has higher iron, sulfur, or arsenic, we install the SP3 downstream of the appropriate iron/sulfur filter ($4,650) or arsenic system ($4,750).
+If your well water has higher iron, sulfur, or arsenic, we install the salt-free conditioner downstream of the appropriate iron/sulfur filter ($4,650) or arsenic system ($4,750).
 We always test the water first before recommending a salt-free solution on a well.

 Will I see mineral spots on glassware with salt-free?